LeopoldSchmid/pgr-final/design-overhaul.md

     - **Reminisce:** A repository of past trips and memories.

     - **User Profile:** A personal hub for settings and account management.
-The navigation bar itself will use the `--background-secondary` color, and the active icon will be highlighted with the `--primary-accent` gold.
+The navigation bar itself will use the `--background-secondary` color, and the active icon will be highlighted with the `--primary-accent` coral.

-2. **Floating Action Button (FAB):** An `gold` FAB will be present on most pages.
+2. **Floating Action Button (FAB):** A `coral` FAB will be present on most pages.
 Its function will be context-sensitive to the page it's on, providing the most logical next action.
 Examples include:

     - **Dashboard:** "Create a new trip."